-Uptick gives you the ability to assign contractors to any time of work, allowing them to add and resolve remarks, upload documents, perform assets, and more.
+Uptick gives you the ability to assign contractors to any type of work, allowing them to add and resolve remarks, upload documents, perform assets, and more.
 This process will update your data simultaneously and track tasks throughout the process which not only gives you better insights as to how your subcontracted work is going, but also reduces double handling and cuts down your processing time and costs.

-Automatically assigning I&T work:
+Automatically assigning I&T work

 If you are on Routines:

-Step 1: Go to the Routines tab of the property you want to assign your contractors to and click 'Manage routine services'.
+Step 1: Go to the Routines tab of the property you want to assign your contractors to and click manage routine services.

 If you are on Services: